An extended Gauss-Newton method for full waveform inversion

 \subsection{Overthrust model example}

-Here we assess the EGN method against the Overthrust model and follow a multiscale inversion.
-The subsurface model is 20 km wide and 4.6 km deep and is discretized with a 25 m grid interval.
-The fixed spread acquisition consists of 134 equally-spaced sources and 134 equally-spaced receivers on the top side of the model (Figure \ref{Overthrust_estimates}a).
-We implement a PML absorbing boundary condition all around the model and use a Ricker wavelet with a 10 Hz dominant frequency as the source signature.
-We start the inversion from a strongly smoothed initial model (Figure \ref{Overthrust_estimates}b) and perform one cycle of inversion using a multiscale frequency continuation proceeding form 3 Hz to 13 Hz with a 0.5 Hz frequency interval.
-One frequency is inverted at a time with 15 iterations per frequency.
-The model estimated from each frequency is used to start the inversion of next frequency.
+We assess the EGN method against the Overthrust model and follow a multiscale inversion approach.
+The subsurface model has dimensions of 20 km width and 4.6 km depth, discretized with a 25 m grid interval (Figure \ref{Overthrust_estimates}a).
+The fixed spread acquisition consists of 134 equally-spaced sources and 134 equally-spaced receivers on the top side of the model.
+We implement a PML absorbing boundary condition around the model and use a Ricker wavelet with a dominant frequency of 10 Hz as the source signature.
+We start the inversion from a strongly smoothed initial model (Figure \ref{Overthrust_estimates}b) and perform one cycle of inversion using multiscale frequency continuation from 3 Hz to 13 Hz with a 0.5 Hz frequency interval.
+Each frequency is inverted individually with 15 iterations per frequency, and the estimated model from each frequency is used as the starting model for the next frequency.
 The final results obtained by the PSD and EGN methods, solving the reduced FWI, are shown in Figures \ref{Overthrust_estimates}c and d, respectively.
-We do not show the result of EGN applied to penalty FWI and those obtained with nonzero subsurface offset because they were close to the results obtained for the reduced FWI with zero subsurface offset (Figure \ref{Overthrust_estimates}d).
-We can see from Figure \ref{Overthrust_estimates} that the result of PSD includes artifacts but the result of EGN is more accurate without artifacts.
-Furthermore, from the associated convergence curves, Figure \ref{Overthrust_conv}, we see very rapid convergence of EGN than PSD.
+The results obtained using EGN for penalty FWI were similar to those obtained for reduced FWI with $\bold{h}=\bold{0}$ (Figure \ref{Overthrust_estimates}d).
+Figure \ref{Overthrust_estimates}c demonstrates that the result obtained by the PSD method is inaccurate and includes artifacts, while the EGN result is accurate without artifacts.
+A direct comparison among the true model, the initial model, and the estimated models along three vertical logs indicated by white dashed lines on Figure \ref{Overthrust_estimates}a is shown in Figure \ref{Overthrust_logs}.
+Additionally, the associated convergence curves in Figure \ref{Overthrust_conv} show that EGN exhibits much faster convergence compared to PSD.